mah0x211/lua-io-writer/README.md

 **Parameters**

-- `sec:number`: timeout seconds.
+- `sec?:number`: timeout seconds. if `nil` or `<0`, wait forever.
-- `...:any`: data to write. if a non-string value is specified, it is converted to a string by `tostring` function.
+- `data:any`: data to write. if a non-string value is specified, it is converted to a string by `tostring` function.
+- `...:any`: additional data to write. these are concatenated with `data`.

 **Returns**